 "We see data centers as being more energy-intensive per square foot, so where [LEED] seems to fall short is taking into account the energy-intensive nature of the data center."

-The latest proposed LEED v4 standard takes the unique nature of data centers into consideration.
+The latest proposed LEED v4 standard considers the unique nature of data centers.

 Eco-Friendly Factors Besides Power

-There are a number of ways for data center service providers to gain LEED credits beyond energy efficiency .
-Here are factors which are used by the US Green Building Council to assess whether a data center or another type of building is LEED-worthy:
+There are several ways for data center service providers to gain LEED credits beyond energy efficiency.
+Here are factors that the US Green Building Council uses to assess whether a data center or another type of building is LEED-worthy:

 Sustainable Cooling Practices